y2k600f4/Election_Analysis/README.md

 ## Election Audit Summary

-This election script that was generated to generate election results from votes from (3) counties with (3) candidates........
+This election script that was generated to generate election results from a file.
+The file contained muliple columns, with the columns of interest being "County" and "candidate" in the case of this specific election a total of (3) counties and (3) candidates were contained int the election_results.csv file.
+By defining the candadate_options and county_options as lists and the candidate_votes and county_votes as dictionaries as seen in the below code; this script can easily be utilized on both additional candidates and counties.